orange-cloudfoundry/cf-ops-automation-broker/README.md

 Some brokers with highly sensitive data (e.g. implementing data erasure) should prefer to not opt-in for this flag, as this could increase risk of data recovery after the service deprovision phase.

+### Disable input validation as a transient workaround

+Coab strives to perform strict fail-fast input validation to prevent security-related injections in paas-templates.

+When the input validation is too restrictive and blocks legitimate use-case, it is possible to transiently disable input validation through setting the `deployment.coabVarsInputValidationDisabled` property to `true` (default is `false`)

 ### Troubleshooting COAB

 #### Spring boot debug mode